Ezra Uzi Yemin: CEO of Delek US

 In 2001, Yemin joined Delek Israeli Fuel Corporation as the CFO and the same year was chosen to expand the company's North American operations which led to the establishment of Delek US.
 Within the same year, Delek US completed the acquisition of MAPCO Express, Inc., from Williams Express, Inc. for $162.5 million.

 In 2003, Delek US acquired seven retail fuel and convenience stores from Pilot Travel Centers for $11.9 million.
-In the same year, the company acquired Williamson Oil Co. for $19.8 million.
+In the same year, the company acquired 100 convenience stores (89 corporate run, 11 independently run) and an extensive wholesale fuel distribution business in the acquisition of Williamson Oil Co., for $19.8 million.

 In 2005, Delek US acquired 25 gas stations and convenience stores in Nashville, Tennessee, from British energy oil and gas company BP for $33.5 million.

 In 2006, Delek US acquired 43 retail fuel and convenience stores located in Georgia and Tennessee from Fast Petroleum, Inc. and affiliates for $50.0 million.

 In 2007, Delek US completed the acquisition of 90 retail fuel and convenience stores from Calfee Co. of Dalton Inc. and affiliated companies, for approximately $57 million.

 In 2011, Delek US acquired one hundred percent ownership of Lion Oil, which was previously a subsidiary of the Jackson, Mississippi-based Ergon Inc. In the same year, the company acquired ownership interest in the Red River Pipeline Company, LLC for $128.0 million.

 In 2012, Delek US acquired the Nettleton Pipeline from Plains Marketing, LP for $12.3 million.
 In the same year, the company bought the Big Sandy Terminal from Sunoco Pipeline LP. and Sunoco Partners Marketing & Terminals, LP for $11.0 million.

 In 2013, Delek US acquired the North Little Rock terminal from Enterprise Refined Products Pipeline Company, LLC for $7.2 million.
 In the same year, the company acquired the Helena Assets, a 149-mile, 10-inch pipeline that connects El Dorado, Arkansas to Helena, Arkansas, from EQM Technologies & Energy, Inc., for approximately $5.3 million.

 In 2014, Delek US's former parent company— Delek Group —sold its entire stake in Delek US, with Delek US operating as an independent corporate entity from that point.
 In the same year, the company completed its acquisition of the Crossett Facility, a biodiesel plant in Crosset, Arkansas, from Pinnacle Biofuels, Inc. for $11.1 million.

 In 2015, Delek US acquired 33.7 million shares of common stock of Alon USA Energy, Inc. from Alon Israel Oil Company, Ltd. for $572 million.

 In 2016, Delek US sold MAPCO to the Santiago, Chile-based company, COPEC S.A, for $535 million.

 In 2017, Delek US bought out Alon USA.
 As part of the Alon USA acquisition, Delek US became the owner of two more crude oil refineries located in the Gulf Coast area.